Daniel Nushiro: Early life

-Metropolitan Daniel was born into a Japanese Orthodox family in Toyohashi, Aichi, and was baptized as Jude.
+Metropolitan Daniel was born on 5 September 1938 into a Japanese Orthodox family in Toyohashi, Aichi, and was baptized as Jude.
 After he graduated with a degree in French literature from Aichi University in 1962, he studied theology at Tokyo Orthodox Seminary until 1965.
 He went to Saint Vladimir's Orthodox Theological Seminary in Crestwood, New York.
-In 1968 he finished his study at Saint Vladimir 1968 and was ordained to the diaconate.
+In 1968 he finished his study at Saint Vladimir and was ordained to the diaconate in the same year.

 Upon his return to Japan, he served as a deacon at Tokyo Resurrection Cathedral from November 1970 till 1972.
 In 1972 he was ordained a priest and served in Toyohashi, until 1999.

 Appointment to the primacy

 In 1999 his predecessor, Metropolitan Theodosius (Nagashima) of Japan died, and the Japanese Orthodox Church decided to elect three bishops and Jude Nushiro was considered as a good candidate for bishopric, as his wife had predeceased him.
-On August 20, 1999, he received his monastic tonsure and became known as monk Daniel, and was consecrated a bishop on November 14, 1999.
+On 20 August 1999, he received his monastic tonsure and became known as monk Daniel, and was consecrated a bishop on 14 November 1999.